MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/security-concepts.md

  You can use field-level security to restrict access to specific high business impact fields in an entity only to specified users or teams.
 Like record-based security, this applies after privileges have taken affect.
 For example, a user may have privileges to read an account, but can be restricted from seeing specific fields in all accounts.
 More information: [Field level security](../admin/field-level-security.md)

 <a name="WP"></a>
 ## Security Modeling with [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps
- For detailed information about and best practices for designing  the  security model in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps , read the [Scalable Security Modeling with Microsoft Dynamics CRM](http://download.microsoft.com/download/D/6/6/D66E61BA-3D18-49E8-B042-8434E64FAFCA/Scalable%20Security%20Modeling%20with%20Microsoft%20Dynamics%20CRM%202015.pdf) white paper available from the [!INCLUDE[pn_Microsoft_Download_Center](../includes/pn-microsoft-download-center.md)].
+ For detailed information about and best practices for designing  the  security model in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps, read the [Scalable Security Modeling with Microsoft Dynamics CRM](http://download.microsoft.com/download/D/6/6/D66E61BA-3D18-49E8-B042-8434E64FAFCA/Scalable%20Security%20Modeling%20with%20Microsoft%20Dynamics%20CRM%202015.pdf) white paper available from the [!INCLUDE[pn_Microsoft_Download_Center](../includes/pn-microsoft-download-center.md)].

 ### See also
  [Field level security](../admin/field-level-security.md)